RapidSoftwareSolutions/Marketplace-Todoist-Package/README.md

 # Todoist Package
 Todoist offers more useful features than any other to do service.
 So you can do more to customize the experience, organize your tasks and projects, and optimize your productivity.
 * Domain: [todoist.com](https://todoist.com)
-* Credentials: clientId, clientSecret, apiToken
+* Credentials: clientId, clientSecret

 ## How to get credentials:
 1. Register on the [todoist.com](https://todoist.com).
-2. On the Settings/Integrations page you'll see your apiToken.
+2. Create your Todoist Application in [console](https://developer.todoist.com/appconsole.html).
+3. After creation app, you will receive clientId / clientSecret.

  ## Custom datatypes:
    |Datatype|Description|Example